alexelgt/getexgyms/README.md

 If you've followed the instructions for Windows, you need to include this flag.

 #### **--fixencoding**
-This flag might be needed if you want to upload the file with blocked gym to My Maps.
+This flag might be needed if you want to upload the file with blocked gyms to My Maps.
 Otherwise it might happend what is shown in this picture:

 ![example of wrong encoding](assets/example_of_wrong_encoding.png)